taih304/Linux-Shell/README.md

-# Linux command and shell script
+# Linux commands and Shell script